Bayer-Group/column-resizer/README.md

 * **flush**: [type: boolean] [default: false]

-Flush is only effective when postbackSafe is enabled.
-Its purpose is to remove all previously stored data related to the current table layout to get it back to its original layout preventing width restoration after postback.
+Flush is to remove all previously stored data related to the current table layout from session storage.
 ___

 * **marginLeft**: [type: string / null] [default: null]